Lt. Col. Gray assumes command of the 419th CSSB

 |0

 This work, Lt.
-Col. Gray assumes command of the 419th CSSB [Image 2 of 2], by CPT Fernando Ochoa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Col. Gray assumes command of the 419th CSSB, by CPT Fernando Ochoa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT